We know your head-breaking concern! Despite having followers in thousands, your Facebook posts seldom muster impressions beyond a digit or two.

 Find when your fans are most active

-Now you can hover on a particular day to see its statistics in comparison with the average week data.
+Now you can hover on a particular day to see its statistics compared to the average week data.

-Here you are seeing Tuesday Vs Average week data.
-The dark blue line represents Tuesday data against the whole week.
+Here you can see Tuesday vs. average week data.
+The dark blue line represents Tuesday data against the entire week.

 What are our findings from this data?

-Being a more established page, we see a constant attendance of our audience throughout the week.
-We can see a gradual increase in the number of people starting from 3 AM and it reaches a peak between 6 AM to 9 AM, 7 to be precise, and later starts to fall at noon.
+Being an established page ourselves, we resort to this strategy to track the attendance of our audience throughout the week.
+We can see a gradual increase in the number of people starting from 3 am and it reaches a peak between 6 am-9 am, 7 to be more precise, and starts declining by noon.

-So considering that we regularly scheduled our posts around 3-9 AM (Pacific Time Zone) to get better traction with our audience.
+So considering that we regularly schedule our posts around 3-9 am (Pacific Time Zone) to get better traction with our audience.

-You can find out your best time-frame, using the same strategy, and start posting in variation between those hours to find your sweet spot.
+You can find out your best time frame using the same strategy and start posting in variations in those hours to find your sweet spot.

 You can also try posting at off-peak times to see if you can get some possible hidden engagements there.
 I’d suggest experimenting for the first few weeks and then carve out a solid Facebook posting strategy.

-Note - The Time Zone shown in the above image is in IST
+Note: The time zone shown in the above image is IST.

-You have to do some digging manually, but it will help you get insights on the best type of content you can post at a specific time.
+You have to do some manual digging to get some insights into the best type of content you can post at specific times.

 What are our findings from this data?

-We see our posts getting more engagement and reach between, same as the above findings, the 6- 9 AM (PST) time slot.
-Since our audience belongs to the PST timezone it is clear they prefer to engage with our page before going to work.
+We see our posts getting more engagement and reach around the same timings as before, the 6am-9am (PST) time slot.
+Since our audience belongs to the PST timezone, it is clear they prefer to engage with our page before going to work.